John Gilliland: California radio

 At the news department of KOGO in San Diego, Gilliland used the pseudonyms of John Land and Johnny Land.

 In 1965, Gilliland came to the news department of KRLA radio in Los Angeles County, where he became one of the original members of The Credibility Gap which mixed topical humor along with their news broadcasts.
 Fellow founding member Richard Beebe said of him that Even though John was an integral part of the "Gap," working on the Pop Chronicles was always number one for him.
 It seemed like he was always working on it.
 John was a very talented guy and a lot of fun.
 Gilliland researched this radio documentary, The Pop Chronicles, for over two years prior to its broadcast.
 He interviewed many famous musicians for this show.
 It covered popular music of the 1950s and 1960s, was originally broadcast on KRLA 1110, later broadcast on many other stations, and now can be heard online.

-Starting in 1971, at KSFO in San Francisco, he hosted weeknights 7pm-midnight.
+Starting in 1971, at KSFO in San Francisco, he hosted weeknights 7 p.m.-midnight.
 In response to market research showing that most of its daytime audience preferred watching television at night, KSFO hired Gilliland in 1971 to host a five-hour variety block of music and entertainment evenings from 7 p.m. to midnight; Gilliland would continue as host until 1978.
 His shows included rebroadcasts of his Pop Chronicles, an old-time radio hour (called "The Golden Age of Radio" or "The Great American Broadcast"), Mystery Theater, The Comedy Hour, and The Great LPs.
 While working there he also produced and broadcast, beginning in 1972, The Pop Chronicles 40s, about the popular music of the 1940s.
 He was succeeded in his on-air time slot at KSFO by Jerry Gordon.